Article 1: Organizational Structure and Statement of Purpose

 - Failing to meet the qualifications of membership.

-- Use of the position of YDM officer, or the YDM name to oppose the nominees of the Democratic Party for elective office.
+- Use of the position of YDMA officer, or the YDMA name to oppose the nominees of the Democratic Party for elective office.

 - Failure to attend three meetings without an excused absence.
-An excused absence is one that is conveyed to the Chair or a Vice-Chair prior to the meeting.
+An excused absence is one that is conveyed to the President or Vice President prior to the meeting.
 In this case, the officer in question shall have twenty-one days to explain the absences in writing and the motion to remove shall automatically be placed on the agenda of the next board meeting.

-- Any other behavior or action unbecoming of an officer of YDM.
+- Any other behavior or action unbecoming of an officer of YDMA.

 Article 5: Charter Amendments